2017 Executive Sponsor

-- Patients, Industry, Academia and Regulatory address what PFDD means to them and how they can create a universal definition that will support clinical endpoints
+- Patients, Industry, Academia and Regulatory addressed what PFDD meant to them and how they can create a universal definition that will support clinical endpoints

 Patients Take the Podium

-- Patients lead sessions that dive deeper into what is important to them and how they wish to be involved in helping create the best possible clinical outcomes
+- Patients led sessions that dove deeper into what was important to them and how they wished to be involved in helping create the best possible clinical outcomes

-The 3rd Annual Patients as Partners conference will delve into key areas of patient involvement including:
+The 3rd Annual Patients as Partners conference delved into key areas of patient involvement including: